Biden ends isolation after recovering from COVID-19 rebound case

-U.S. President Joe Biden ended isolation on Sunday after recovering from a COVID-19 rebound case, Trend reports citing Xinhua.
+U.S. President Joe Biden ended isolation after recovering from a COVID-19 rebound case, Trend reports citing Xinhua.

 Biden had tested negative for the coronavirus for a second consecutive day, White House physician Kevin O'Connor wrote in the latest update.